brianwoo/socat_gost_tutorial/README_gost.md

 ## Local Port Forward through an SOCKS5 Proxy

+Why is this useful on Android?
+- Chrome on Android does NOT support proxy settings.
+- Shadowsocks on Android does NOT support local-tunnel.

 ```bash
 # HTTP Server listening on localhost only, port 8888
 python3 -m http.server --bind 127.0.0.1 8888